project-oak/transparent-release/cmd/endorser/README.md

 Inputs:
 *  `--provenance_uris`: Zero or more provenances, as a comma-separated list of URIs.
 The tool retrieves the URIs and evaluates them
-*  `--verification_options` Custom verification to run on the provenances, as a prerequisite to the endorsement generation.
+*  `--verification_options`: Custom verification to run on the provenances, as a prerequisite to the endorsement generation.
 Optional - if not specified then no verifications are carried out.
 See the underlying [protocol buffer definition](../../proto/verification_options.proto)
+*  `--skip_verification`: If there is no intention to verify anything, must confirm by setting this flag
 *  `--binary_name`: The name of the binary
 *  `--binary_path`: Path to the binary file.
 Needed only to compute digests